jrottenberg/mongobackup/README.md

 ### Crond

-Run as a deployment, crond inside the container will initiates the backup
+Run as a deployment, [supercronic](https://github.com/aptible/supercronic) inside the container will initiates the backup

 choose CRON=hourly|daily|weekly
+I use minutely for my test.

 ### Standalone
-Run as a job trigger , execute /backup.sh directly
+Run as a job trigger , executes /backup.sh directly

 ## Environment variables

 - MONGO_SERVER=mongodb
-- SUFFIX=backup/mongo
+- PREFIX=backup/mongo
 - S3_BUCKET

 CRON=hourly|daily|weekly (or not set to run standalone command)

+Make sure you have write access to ${S3_BUCKET}